space-wizards/website-content/content/post/23-02-27-progress-report-39.md

 - Fix damage effect persisting indefinitely. *Contributed by metalgearsloth*
 - Chameleon masks and helmets can hide your identity. *Contributed by Macoron*
 - The 'toggle ghosts' button while a ghost is now an action. *Contributed by mirrorcult*
-- Names show during the join announcement again. *Contributed by Elijahrane*
+- Names show during the join announcement again. *Contributed by rane*
 - Resprited the Detective's Coat. *Contributed by EmoGarbage404*
 - Omnitool can cut lattice and pry unpowered doors. *Contributed by Macoron*
 - Added machine upgrades for the medical scanner.
 You can now decrease the chance that cloning fails on a body. *Contributed by EmoGarbage404*
 - Added damage to gas tanks and utensils!. *Contributed by illersaver*
-- Fixed mice and other small entities becoming unable to move sometimes after they leave a container. *Contributed by Elijahrane*
+- Fixed mice and other small entities becoming unable to move sometimes after they leave a container. *Contributed by rane*
 - the RPED can now actually be printed at protolathes. *Contributed by EmoGarbage404*
 - add missing flame to cowelder. *Contributed by Gaxeer*
 - Item artifacts can now be scanned. *Contributed by EmoGarbage404*
 - Magnet artifacts can now be activated with magboots. *Contributed by EmoGarbage404*
 - You can no longer use an RPED to increase a generator's power output infinitely. *Contributed by EmoGarbage404*
 - Individual stations can now have specific emergency shuttles. *Contributed by Vordenburg*
-- Fixed a bug causing gas/fire visuals to sometimes not update properly. *Contributed by ElectroJr*
+- Fixed a bug causing gas/fire visuals to sometimes not update properly. *Contributed by ElectroSR*
 - Items dropped onto a moving Conveyor by the disposal network move immediately . *Contributed by Mervill*
 - Fix conveyor assemblies being un-interactable after deconstruct. *Contributed by Mervill*
 - Hopefully fixed an issue that was causing entities to sometimes not appear (e.g., "invisible walls").
-Please re-report if it reoccurs on updated servers. *Contributed by ElectroJr*
+Please re-report if it reoccurs on updated servers. *Contributed by ElectroSR*
 - The RPG-7 can be loaded again with its proper ammo. *Contributed by Vordenburg*
 - Heterochromia is now available through the markings tab, located under the head section. *Contributed by Scribbles0*
 - Fixed missing text regarding voice triggers. *Contributed by EmoGarbage404*